-- 15. The following datasets are suggested outcome measures that could be considered to interpret the success of the new procurement strategy: - Percentage (%) of new procurement activity over £5k where social value had a weighting of 10% or greater in the assessment criteria - Percentage % of new contracts over £5k provided to organisations based within the Southeast Region - Percentage % of new contracts over £5k provided to SMEs or VCSEs - Percentage % of new contracts over £5k provided to companies based within Rushmoor - Total value of new contracts over £5k provided to SMEs or VCSEs - 16.
-Those outcome measures highlighted in bold are recommended as being the best combination of a measure of success versus the burden of obtaining and interpreting the data available.
+- 3.3.
+Currently the Council does not have performance indicators for procurement, despite the level of spend the Council commands and the positive influence it could potentially have in the local area if it were to focus on local SMEs and VCSEs when the opportunity arises. - 3.4.
+The following datasets are suggested outcome measures that will be used to interpret the success of the new procurement strategy: - Percentage (%) of new procurement activity over £5k where social value had a weighting of 10% or greater in the assessment criteria - Percentage % of new contracts over £5k provided to organisations based within the Southeast Region - Percentage % of new contracts over £5k provided to SMEs or VCSEs